robinwyeo/robinwyeo.github.io/_portfolio/portfolio-1.md

 <br/>
 ![Life-list](/images/Portfolio-1-life-list.jpeg){: width=“5%” }

-When we decided to take the plunge and go travel for a year, I thought it would be a good opportunity to dive into bird photography as a hobby.
+When we decided to go travel for a year, I thought it would be a good opportunity to dive into bird photography as a hobby.
 Here are some of my first bird shots using the Canon EOS R7 with its kit zoom lens (RF-S 18-150mm F3.5-6.3 IS STM).

 <br/>
 ![Junko](/images/Portfolio-1-junko.jpeg)